Mmishaaa/CRUD-API/README.md

 npm i

 ```
 In the root folder of the application, create a text file called `.env`, write the environment variable `PORT` in it with the value of a convenient port for starting the application.
 For convenience, there is an `.env.example` file with an example in the root folder, you can simply rename it into .env.
-If the `PORT` variable is not set or the `.env` file is not created at all, then the application will run on the default port: 3000
+If the `PORT` variable is not set or the `.env` file is not created at all, then the application will run on the default port: 3000(to see if the PORT from .env is working.)

 ## 2. Application launch